Pest Problems

 The house mouse, unlike the field mouse, can infest your property any day of the year.
 No matter if it is your living space or commercial storage.
 This particular species of mice have always lived next to human activity.
 House mice originate from Asia and slowly spread out continent by continent thanks to established trade routes.
 They are well used to humans and are far more prone to fall for traps than field mice.

-House mice are so accustomed to life around human activity that they just don’t stand a chance in the wild.
-These mice always seek ways to get inside our habitat and invade it.
-Our rubbish is what they make nests out of and our stored foods are their food source as well.
 House mice prefer grained foods but will eat almost anything they can find.
 Usually, they will devour around three grams of food, but will constantly nibble on other materials to file their front teeth.
-The biggest benefit those small rodents have, living in our presence, is that we tend to ward off lots of its predators.
+The biggest benefit those small rodents have, living in our presence, is that we tend to ward off lots of their predators.

 Well actually, statistics-wise they should be more dangerous than field mice because they invade our personal space more often.
 They also transmit bacteria and diseases and their nests could be quite gruesome and filled with germs.
 The excrement they leave behind should not be touched with naked hands and even the dust from their nests could be dangerous.

 Still not sure if it’s field or house mice?
-Whatever your unwelcomed visitors may be, our rodent control service is at your disposal.
+Whatever your unwelcome visitors may be, our rodent control service is at your disposal.
 We’ll first perform an inspection of your property and then treat the premises with highly-effective professional pesticides.

 Was your property infested with field mice?
 What other species do you want to learn to differentiate?
 Please, share in the comment section below.